'Fighting for Survival.' Mongolia's China Problem

 Mongolia’s then president had been coached by Chinese officials about the pomp expected when entertaining their head of state—but it was a tall order.
 “In Mongolia, we don’t have many rooms for dancing,” Elbegdorj laughs.

-He decided instead to on a more low-key approach.
-Elbegdorj, Xi and their wives enjoyed a meal of Mongolian staples—grilled meat, cheese, dumplings—at the president’s residence in southern part of the capital Ulaanbaatar.
+He decided instead on a more low-key approach.
+Elbegdorj, Xi and their wives enjoyed a meal of Mongolian staples—grilled meat, cheese, dumplings—at the president’s residence in a southern part of the capital Ulaanbaatar.
 In these quiet surroundings, Elbegdorj says the two leaders broached several sensitive issues.
 They discussed the potential for ethnic Mongolians to freely travel between Mongolia and the Chinese territory of Inner Mongolia.
 They also spoke of nationalist Chinese calls for Mongolia to be absorbed into the People’s Republic, and even discussed Tibet’s spiritual leader the Dalai Lama, who is venerated by Mongolian Buddhists yet reviled by Beijing as a dangerous seditionary.

 “It was really great,” Elbegdorj tells TIME in an exclusive interview.
 “Later, [Xi] delivered a big speech in our parliament saying that China will respect your way of life, Mongolia’s independence, and territorial integrity.
 That sounded really good for us.”